-When dental plan enrollment ends, the enrollee may be eligible for continuation coverage if they apply within the timelines explained in the "Options for continuing SEBB dental coverage" on page 23.
+When dental coverage ends, an enrollee may be eligible for continuation coverage described in the section titled "Options For Continuing SEBB Dental Coverage."

 If a subscriber enrolls in continuation coverage, the subscriber is responsible for timely payment of premiums and applicable premium surcharges.
-If the monthly premium or applicable premium surcharge remains unpaid for 30 days, it will be considered delinquent.
-A subscriber is allowed a grace period of 30 days from the date the monthly premium or applicable premium surcharge becomes delinquent to pay the unpaid premium balance or applicable premium surcharge.
-If the subscriber is not eligible for the employer contribution and has premium balance or applicable premium surcharge remains unpaid for 60 days from the original due date, the subscriber's dental coverage (including enrolled dependents) will be terminated retroactive to the last day of the month for which the monthly premium and any applicable premium surcharge was paid.
+If the monthly premium or applicable premium surcharges remain unpaid for 30 days, it will be considered delinquent.
+A subscriber is allowed a grace period of 30 days from the date the monthly premiums or applicable premium surcharges become delinquent to pay the unpaid premium balance or applicable premium surcharges.
+If the subscriber's premium balance or applicable premium surcharges remain unpaid for 60 days from the original due date, the subscriber's dental coverage (including enrolled dependents) will be terminated retroactive to the last day of the month for which the monthly premiums and any applicable premium surcharges were paid.

-A school employee who needs the required forms for an enrollment or benefit change may contact their SEBB

-Organization.
-All other subscribers may call the SEBB Program at the 1-800-200-1004.
+A school employee who needs the required forms for an enrollment or benefit change may contact their SEBB organization.
+All other subscribers may call the SEBB Program at 1-800-200-1004

-Medicare eligibility and enrollment
+Medicare Eligibility and Enrollment

-2. If a school employee or their dependent becomes eligible for Medicare, they should contact the nearest Social Security Administration office to ask about the advantages of immediate or deferred Medicare enrollment.
+• If a school employee or their dependent becomes eligible for Medicare, they should contact the nearest Social Security Administration office to ask about the advantages of immediate or deferred Medicare enrollment.